 Our Puppy Raisers are very special people, and we depend on them to help get our puppies off on the right paw.

-Our volunteer foster families receive their puppies at eight weeks.
-As a puppy raiser you will be teaching the pup about love, trust, bravery, basic obedience, and socialization.
+As volunteer "foster families", you receive your puppies at about eight weeks old.
+As a Puppy Raiser you will be teaching the pup about love, trust, bravery, basic obedience, and socialization.

-You’ll take your pup just about everywhere you go; to movies, church, theme parks, bowling, restaurants, stores and malls!
+You’ll take your pup just about everywhere you go: to movies, church, theme parks, bowling, restaurants, stores and malls!
 You’ll get them used to public transportation like buses, trains and airplanes.
 They can go with you on vacations and stay in any hotel with you.
-You’ll show them all the things they will encounter as a service dog while you’ll be helping to open up a whole new world for someone with a disability.
+You’ll show them all the things they could encounter as working Service Dogs so they become confident and comfortable in any situation.

 Puppies are constantly learning during their first year of life!
-You’ll enjoy attending our specialized training classes along with other puppy raisers and learn to teach your puppy basic obedience commands so they learn sit, down, stay, heel and come.
+You’ll enjoy attending our specialized training classes and outings along with other Puppy Raisers and learn to teach your puppy basic obedience commands like sit, down, stay, heel and come.
 We encourage you to have as much fun as possible with your puppy!

 As a volunteer Puppy Raiser most or all of your expenses are tax deductible; food, toys, and mileage to/from classes and outing are included.